tiennguyen-lumenci/Vagrant-custom-MLpython/README.md

 These automation script will enable a VM envirolment that has the following build in:
 - Ubuntu 18.04 latest
 - Miniconda >4.0 with python 3.7
-- Conda dev36 env with python 3.6, pandas, TF|keras wiout GPU support
+- Conda dev36 env with python 3.6, pandas, TF|keras without GPU support
 - Docker and Docker Compose

 preRequisites:
-I still trying to figureout how to automated this step using powershell for window for now please do: install Virtualbox and its extension pack: https://download.virtualbox.org/virtualbox/6.1.4/VirtualBox-6.1.4-136177-Win.exe
+I'm still trying to figureout how to automated this step using powershell for window for now please do: install Virtualbox and its extension pack: https://download.virtualbox.org/virtualbox/6.1.4/VirtualBox-6.1.4-136177-Win.exe